constructor21/peal_web_v2/README.md

       Number of displays up
       Estimated reach
       Remaining length of current campaigns
-9. Add Stripe back, isolate the css --> have a better looking summary page
+9. Add Stripe info to the summary page
 11. The success page should show the a panel for add, delete and change payment method
 13. Make the repo private
 14. Add security rules